 Darwin Overson understands the legal distinctions between drug “trafficking” and simple possession, and how to challenge both accusations.
 Hiring an attorney to challenge these elements may undermine the government’s case and reduce PWID charges to simple possession charges.

-Penalties for Drug Trafficking in Utah
+Sentencing Guidelines for a Drug Trafficking Conviction in Utah

 Under Utah Code § 58-37-8(b), you can face years in jail if you are convicted for a drug trafficking crime.
 First, you must determine the classification of drug you are accused of possessing.
 Drugs are typically sorted into “Schedules” based on their danger of addiction, opportunity for abuse, and lack of medical benefit.
 For this reason, purely illicit drugs like heroin and cocaine are Schedule I and II drugs (respectively), whereas many prescription drugs may be Schedule III drugs.

-If the drug you possessed was a Schedule I or II drug, the crime is a second degree felony.
+If the drug you possessed was a Schedule I or II drug, the crime is a second-degree felony.
 This is punished by 1 to 15 years in prison and up to $10,000 in fines.
-A second or subsequent conviction is upgraded to a first degree felony, punished by at least 5 years, up to life imprisonment, and fines of up to $10,000.
+A second or subsequent conviction is upgraded to a first-degree felony, punished by at least 5 years, up to life imprisonment, and fines of up to $10,000.

-If the drug you possessed was a Schedule II or IV substance, the crime is a third degree felony.
+If the drug you possessed was a Schedule II or IV substance, the crime is a third-degree felony.
 This is punished with up to 5 years in prison and fines up to $5,000.
-For a second or subsequent offense, the crime is a second degree felony, as listed above.
+For a second or subsequent offense, the crime is a second-degree felony, as listed above.

 If the drug was a Schedule V substance (a very low level of drug), the crime is a class A misdemeanor.
 This is punished with up to one year in jail and fines up to $2,500.
-A second or further offense is upgraded to a third degree felony, as described above.
+A second or further offense is upgraded to a third-degree felony, as described above.

 If you were arrested for drug trafficking or any crime where possession with intent to deliver is an element, talk to a Salt Lake City defense attorney today.
 Darwin Overson of Overson Law may be able to help you with your charges and fight to get charges dropped, dismissed, or reduced.
 For your free consultation, call (801) 895-3143 today.